felias-fogg/dw-gdbserver/README.md

 ## Usage

 If your target board is an Arduino board, you [must modify it by disconnecting the capacitor responsible for the auto-reset feature](https://debugwire.de/board-modifications/).

-Once you have [connected a hardware debugger to your target board](#connecting-a-debugwire-debugger-to-a-target), you can start the  gdbserver in a terminal window.
+Of course, also on other boards, you need to remove any capacitive load on the RESET line.
+Once you have done that and you [connected a hardware debugger to your target board](#connecting-a-debugwire-debugger-to-a-target), you can start the  gdbserver in a terminal window.

 ```
 > dw-gdbserver -d atmega328p